fortyninemaps/karta/README.md

 Karta - simple geospatial analysis in Python
 --------------------------------------------

-*Karta* contains a collection of loosely-related Python modules for performing geospatial data analysis. *Karta* attempts to solve problems in ways that might be considered 'pythonic'.
-To this end, it provides a simple and clean API and close interoperability with numpy.
-The *Karta* package is a simple ecosystem of modules for dealing with vector and raster data.
+*Karta* is a Leatherman for geographic analyses in Python. *Karta* attempts to provide an API for solve problems in ways that might be considered '*Pythonic*'.
+To this end, it provides a simple and clean interface to both vector and raster classes, as well as close interoperability with *numpy*.

-Goals of *Karta* include providing a simple, lightweight, and fast set of spatially-inclined tools. *Karta* should be considered a work in progress.
+Goals of *Karta* include providing a simple, lightweight, and fast set of tools useful for everyday spatial analysis. *Karta* should be considered a work in progress.

 **Curently working on:**
-- better projection handling
+- projection handling
 - refactoring raster class hierarchy
+- native GeoTiff support

 **Thinking about:**
-- polygon holes
-- memory boundedness
+- memory efficiency

 ##CONTENTS